-St. Patrick's Day Stew is a hearty, one-pot beef stew with a rich and delicious broth.
+St. Patrick's Day Stew is a hearty beef stew with an amazing rich and delicious broth made with Guinness Extra Stout beer and red wine.
 The tender stew meat along with Idaho potatoes, parsnips and carrots combine for a special and comforting meal.
-My family enjoys it all year but especially around March 17.
+My family enjoys it all year but especially on or around March 17.

 Ingredients to have on hand

 - carrots, parsnips and russet potatoes (Idaho!)

 - beef stock

 - Guinness Extra Stout beer, or any dark beer

 - red wine

 I've made this hearty stew on both the stovetop in a large pot, and in a 7 quart Crockpot, or slow cooker.
 Both ways work great and the result is a rich broth with tender stew meat.

 I love how easy is it to prepare this stew in a Crockpot since everything cooks together all day.